-- Avocado: An analysis of 10 studies found that eating avocado on a regular basis led to a significant decrease in LDL cholesterol.14
+- Avocado: An analysis of 10 studies found that eating avocado on a regular basis led to a significant decrease in LDL cholesterol.18

-- Cocoa and dark chocolate: In addition to lowering LDL cholesterol, cocoa and dark chocolate might help protect LDL from becoming oxidized or damaged.16 In order to get these benefits, make sure to choose chocolate that contains at least 85% cocoa.
+- Cocoa and dark chocolate: In addition to lowering LDL cholesterol, cocoa and dark chocolate might help protect LDL from becoming oxidized or damaged.20 To avoid unnecessary sugar intake, you may want to choose chocolate that contains at least 85% cocoa.

 5. Eat more carbs

 Finally, if step 1-4 are not enough: Consider whether you really need to be on a strict keto diet for health reasons.

 If a more moderate or liberal diet (e.g. 50–100 grams of carbs per day) can still work for you, it may also likely lower your cholesterol.
 Just remember to choose good unprocessed carb sources (e.g. not wheat flour or refined sugar).

 This is still speculative and no high-quality evidence exists yet.
 But eating enough foods containing vitamin K2 might help reduce the risk of atherosclerosis.